 Other speculation was that the “snow” includes chemical oil dispersants — “corexit” — sprayed in chemtrails from the stratosphere for some reason, or maybe dust from Comet Ison.
 One home researcher actually took the “scientists” at their word, and made an unpleasant discovery!

 I went outside and got a snowball and brought it inside to look at it.
 (I’m in Georgia, by Atlanta).

 I put it on my skillet with the heat on high and it just evaporated, not much water at all.
-I didnt think anything of it because I’m from Michigan and dry snow is common if its very cold and not very humid outside.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I didnt think anything of it because I’m from Michigan and dry snow is common if its very cold and not very humid outside.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 BUT about an hour or so later I go to cook bacon in the same skillet and as soon as I turn the heat up on the skillet it starts SMOKING and my whole house smells like plastic.
 From the other room I thought there was a fire going on.